 Nucleus: The Control Centre

-The largest and most easily seen organelle the nucleus, and it takes up around 10% of the average cells volume.
-This contains the genetic material (Peate & Nair, 2015) as (DNA – Deoxyribonucleic acid )– which encodes all of the information necessary to make a cell and guide cellular processes.
-The edge of the nucleus is demarked by the nuclear envelope (Marieb, 2014): this is a double membrane that encloses the contents of the nucleus and is permeated by holes known as nuclear pores The nucleus has a porous membrane covering.
-These pores are ring like structures made of approximately 30 different proteins (Ibarra & Hetzer, 2015).
-They control what enters and leaves the nucleus.
-They allow small molecules, like nucleotides that make DNA, to pass freely but regulate the passage of larger molecules like proteins.

-Inside the nucleus of human cells the DNA is packaged as 23 pairs of chromosomes (46 in total), which will be discussed in more detail in the next section.
+The largest and most easily seen organelle the nucleus, and contains the genetic material (Peate & Nair, 2015) DNA – Deoxyribonucleic acid - which encodes all of the information necessary to make a cell and guide cellular processes.
+The DNA is packaged as 23 pairs of chromosomes (46 in total), which will be discussed in more detail in the next section.

 Mitochondria: The Power Station

 Cellular processes require a source of energy to make them work.
 Ultimately this energy comes from the food we eat, but the molecular systems inside cells cannot use the calories in things like cakes directly.
 Instead, the energy must be kept in a readily available form that can fuel cells.
 This is achieved through cells using an energy carrier molecule called adenosine triphosphate (ATP) (Ward & Linden, 2013), which can be easily broken down to another molecule called to adenosine diphosphate (ADP) with an accompanying release of energy.
-Nice tight summary.

 Mitochondria are the power stations of cells, functioning to make ATP through the process of cellular respiration and comprise of two membranes.
-Mitochondria are made of two membranes (Marieb, 2014).
-The outer mitochondrial membrane covers the organelle, while the inner membrane has many folds known as cristae (Marieb & Hoehn, 2007a).
-Between the two mitochondrial membranes is the intermembrane space and within the inner membrane is a compartment called the matrix.

-Mixing in the conditions as you proceed is an excellent strategy.
-The reader doesn’t have to wait too long to get to a ‘so what?’ answer.

 Mitochondrial disease